elastic/logstash-docs-md/docs/lsr/codec-plugins.md

 # Codec plugins [codec-plugins]

 A codec plugin changes the data representation of an event.
 Codecs are essentially stream filters that can operate as part of an input or output.

-The following codec plugins are available below.
 For a list of Elastic supported plugins, please consult the [Support Matrix](https://www.elastic.co/support/matrix#show_logstash_plugins).

 |     |     |     |
 | --- | --- | --- |